WAGONMASTERS

 Back to Mexico again in 2003, they led a trip through the central mountains of Mexico, to the Pacific coast and then to Belize for an even longer stay.
 In 2004, it was the Yucatan peninsula, plus 18 days in Belize and Guatemala.
 In that spring they explored a new route through Manitoba.
 In 2005, they led birders through a new route in Central Mexico and included 21 days in Belize.
 Back for just a month they headed north and lead a birding caravan throughout Manitoba, including 6 days in Churchill.

-Now with 17 caravans under their belt, intermingled with extensive trips to Arizona, Florida, the Canadian maritime provinces, Newfoundland, Scotland, Ireland and everything in between, they are anxious to lead new trips in 2009 to the Canadian Maritimes, including Quebec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland and Labrador.
+Now with 39 caravans under their belt, intermingled with extensive trips to Arizona, Florida, the Canadian maritime provinces, Scotland, Ireland and everything in between, they are anxious to lead three North American tours in 2016 and four tours through Australia and New Zealand in 2017.